SMI/SmiServices/src/microservices/Microservices.DicomRelationalMapper/Readme.md

 Once the system has gone live, data analysts will still be able to add new tags to existing database tables through the RDMP user interface using [tag promotion](https://github.com/HicServices/RdmpDicom/blob/develop/Documentation/DataLoad.md#Image-Tables).

 ### 7. Audit
 In addition to logging to NLog like other microservices, the data load itself will be audited in the RDMP relational logging database.
-This inclues facts such as how many records were loaded (UPDATES / INSERTS) and any problems encountered.
+This includes facts such as how many records were loaded (UPDATES / INSERTS) and any problems encountered.

 ![Load Metadata Logs](Images/LoadMetadataLogst.png)